Flatten The Curve – Docker Beer

 “The Hythe Hop Project was inspired by the Deal Hop Project that started 4 or 5 years ago.
 People grow hops in their gardens and then bring them to the brewers for developing into beer.
 Hythe has started its own project this year and in that fermenter over there you can see about 3000 cans of Hythe Hops bubbling away.
 The growers had a greater or lesser success with the hops; some people only got a handful, whereas others got far more.
 Hop Fuzz in Unit 1, Hythe, created the green hop beer from the harvest and then there will be 5 different beers made by different brewers.
 We’re using the dried hops, so a more traditional approach to brewing, and ours is a pale ale.

 “It takes about 3 weeks for that to go from hop to beer.
-That batch has been in there for just about a week now.
-It won’t be long before we get to taste it.
+There’s going to be a limited supply, and you can buy it from our shop on the Harbour Arm, or online via DockerBrewery.com.
 Next year we’ll get more hops because people get interested in the process, and get to have the beer at the end of it too!
 The hop they’ve used in this project is called ‘Prima Donna’ which was created at Wye College near Ashford.
 It’s a dwarf hop so that it will fit into people’s gardens.”

 6000 can production at full capacity